 The Chukar Partridge is a bird of choice for many preserve customers and dog trainers as an alternative to Pheasant or Quail.
 Our Chukars are raised on the ground successfully (as opposed to wire floor pens).
 We believe this makes for a bird that is better feathered and one that maintains a higher level of “wildness” and quickness of flight.

 Here you see adult roosters that are ready for taxidermy.
 Look at the beautiful white rings and blue backs these birds possess.
 Taxidermy birds are available for only a limited time.
 Harvesting usually starts in late November and ceases early February.
 Please call regarding availability.

-Oakwood can handle your bird needs from 10 to 10,000–whether it be for:
+Oakwood can handle your bird needs whether it be for:

 - Dog Training

 - Gift Giving

 - The High Volume and Standards of Preserve Hunting